Paddy Chayefsky: Marty and fame

-In 1953, Chayefsky wrote Marty, which was premiered on The Philco Television Playhouse, with Rod Steiger and Nancy Marchand.
+In 1953, Chayefsky wrote Marty, which premiered on Philco Playhouse with Rod Steiger and Nancy Marchand.
 Marty is about a decent, hard-working Bronx butcher, pining for the company of a woman in his life but despairing of ever finding true love in a relationship.
 Fate pairs him with a plain, shy schoolteacher named Clara whom he rescues from the embarrassment of being abandoned by her blind date in a local dance hall.
 The production, the actors and Chayefsky's naturalistic dialogue received much critical acclaim and influenced subsequent live television dramas.

 Chayefsky was initially uninterested when producer Harold Hecht sought to buy film rights for Marty for Hecht-Hill-Lancaster.
 Chayefsky, still upset by his treatment years before, demanded creative control, consultation on casting, and the same director as in the TV version, Delbert Mann.
 Surprisingly, Hecht agreed to all of Chayefsky's demands, and named Chayefsky "associate producer" of the film.
 Chayefsky then requested and was granted "co-director" status, so that he could take over production if Mann were fired.

 The screenplay was little changed from the teleplay, but with Clara's role expanded.
 Chayefsky was involved in all casting decisions and had a cameo role, playing one of Marty's friends, unseen, in a car.
 Actress Betsy Blair, playing Clara, faced difficulties because of her affiliation with left-wing causes, and United Artists demanded that she be removed.
 Chayefsky refused, and her husband Gene Kelly also intervened on her behalf.
 Blair remained in the cast.

 In September 1954, after most of the movie had been filmed, the studio ceased production due to accounting and financial difficulties.
-Producer Harold Hecht encountered resistance to the Marty project from his partner Burt Lancaster from the beginning, with Lancaster "only tolerating" it.
+From the start, producer Harold Hecht encountered resistance to the Marty project from his partner Burt Lancaster, with the latter "only tolerating" it.
 The film had a limited publicity budget.
-But reviews were glowing, and the film won the Palme d'Or at the 1955 Cannes Film Festival and the Academy Award for Best Picture, greatly boosting Chayefsky's career.
+But reviews were glowing, and the film won the Palme d'Or at the 1955 Cannes Film Festival, and the Academy Award for Best Picture as well as a Best Actor Oscar for the star Ernest Borgnine, greatly boosting Chayefsky's career.